 The area of the windscreen in front of the driver extending across to the center of the vehicle is only allowed to have any two of the following defects.

-You should also consider that not all windscreen repairers can or will repair this kind of damage.
+Not all windscreen repairers can or will repair all kinds of windscreen damage, even if it’s within the standard to be repaired.
 For example, Service 8® Auto Glass only repairs stone chips, not long cracks.

 Some auto glass repairers will only repair very small chips no larger than 5mm.
 This is because their equipment has limitations and can struggle to repair chips any larger.
 This can become a problem if you have a chip of 16mm and you need it fixed for a roadworthy.